ashkyw/bootdev_notes/linux-notes.md

   - mv <old value> <new value>: move file or directory to new location: rename                                     file or folder
   - rm <value>: delete file or folder
   - rm -r <value>: deletes a directory and all of its contents using recursion
+  - rm -rf <value>: f stands for force.
+If ran with sudo can do serious damage
   - cp <value> <location>: copy file or directory
   - cp -R <value> <location>: copy a directory and all contents using recursion
   - ~ home directory alias cd ~ takes you to /users/name